GenomicsAotearoa/IndigiDataAotearoa-IntroToShell/docs/2-intro2shellcommands.md

 !!! terminal

-    - Confirm the current working directory is `/home/USER/sample-data`
+    - Confirm the current working directory is `/home/USER/shell-data/untrimmed_fastq`

-    - Let's create a sub-directory within the `..sample-data` directory and name it `backup`.
+    - Let's create a sub-directory within the `..shell-data` directory and name it `backup`.
 This can be done with the `mkdir` command

     ```bash
     mkdir backup